craws/OpenAtlas/install/container/install.md

 ### Optional IIIF service (Gunicorn stack, Cantaloupe)

-The Gunicorn/Traefik stack can run IIIF in a dedicated Cantaloupe container (`iiif`).
+The Gunicorn stack can run IIIF in a dedicated Cantaloupe container (`iiif`).
 This keeps OpenAtlas and IIIF separate without changing OpenAtlas core code.